newlandsvalley/musicrest/README.markdown

 Spray uses logback for logging, but there is an unfortunate dependency on slf4j brought in by Casbah.

-#### _Bootstrapping the Database_
+#### _Bootstrapping the Database

+Firstly, create a MongoDB database, configure an admin user and determine the name of the database you wish to use (e.g. tunedb).
+Then set up a user within this database with readWrite permissions for use in the database section of the MusicRest configuration file shown above.

-Before MusicRest can be used, you need to set an administrator user and also set up the genres and rhythms the system recognizes.
+Before MusicRest can be used, you need to set an administrator user within MusicRest itself and also set up the genres and rhythms the system recognizes.
 These are held on the database and can be set up by means of the scripts _userinsert.sh_ and _genreinsert.sh_.
 There are also scripts to import tunes into or export tunes from the database in bulk.

 #### _Build Instructions_

 1. Install the runtime dependencies.
-Start Mongo and configure MusicRest with the name of the Mongo database you wish to use
+Administer Mongo with appropriate users.
+Start Mongo and configure MusicRest with the name of the Mongo database and the user credentials you wish to use

 2. Launch sbt